 Click the orange button to the right to learn more about what you can start doing today.

+Set aside the idea of the need to think outside the conventional MM box.
 Set aside the fact that myeloma chemotherapy cannot cure MM.
 Some oncologists believe that antioxidant supplementation interferes with multiple myeloma chemotherapy and other oncologists recommend antioxidant supplementation to their patients.

 According to the study below, antioxidants enhance the effectiveness of chemotherapy while they reduce the toxicity and side-effects of that chemotherapy.

 Full transparency-I am a long-term multiple myeloma (MM) survivor.
 I live with severe long-term side effects including